ludmattern/lem-in/README.md

 # LEM-IN - Ant Farm Pathfinding Simulator

-## 📋 Description
+## Description

 A comprehensive ant farm simulator implementing pathfinding algorithms to move `n` ants from a start room to an end room in the minimum number of turns.
-Built with modern C11 standards and a modular architecture.
+Built with C11 standards and a modular architecture.

-## 🚀 Quick Start
+## Quick Start

 ### Compilation